General statement of purpose

 The Church carries a duty of care to those attending or using the church.
 Our priority is to safeguard the welfare of all children and adults at the Anglican Church Haarlem.
 We strive to make our church a safe space for all our congregation and visitors.

-Every person has a value and dignity which comes directly from the creation of male and female in God’s own image and likeness.
+Every person has a value and dignity which comes directly from our creation in God’s own image and likeness.
 Christians see this potential as fulfilled by God’s re- creation of us in Christ.
 Among other things this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.